MONEY IN JAPAN

-Therefore, if possible – especially if you intend to study in Japan for more than 3 months – we recommend that you open a bank account.
-It will be convenient (and less costly) to draw cash from ATMs if you own an account in a Japanese bank.
-Further, your monthly bills (phone, water, electricity, gas …) can be drawn directly from your account though the automatic transfer service, thus avoiding you the troubles of having to pay the bills one by one and making sure the payments are timely.
-If you are awarded a scholarship, if you work part-time, that will also be quite convenient.
+Therefore, if possible – especially if one intends to study in Japan for more than 3 months – we recommend to open a bank account.
+It will be convenient (and less costly) to draw cash from ATMs with an account in a Japanese bank.
+Further, monthly bills (rent, phone, water, electricity, gas …) can be drawn directly from the bank account though the automatic transfer service, thus avoiding the troubles of having to pay the bills one by one and making sure the payments are timely.
+When working part-time, that will also be quite convenient.

 To open a bank account, you will need your Residence card、Student Card and hanko.

 To learn more about Japanese banks, formalities and other pertaining information, please click here.

 In order for you to get an idea of the living cost in Japan, we have gathered some common prices for daily life commodities:

 |Water (plastic bottle)||1.5 liter||120|